DeutscheSoft/aux-widgets/doc/docs/Angular.md

 ## Observing value changes

-This group of directives can be used to observe changes of AUX Widget options.
+This group of directives can be used to observe changes of A.UX Widget options.
 These directives can be used to subscribe to changes to any number of options.
 They expect an Object as argument with options names as keys.
 The values can either be a function or an object implementing a `next()` method, such as